MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 Automated tests can be configured to run as part of a build or release for various [languages](../ecosystems/javascript.md).
-Test reports provide an effective and consistent way to view the tests results executed using different test frameworks, in order to measure pipeline quality, review traceability, troubleshoot failures and drive failure ownership.
+Test reports provide an effective and consistent way to view the tests results executed using different test frameworks, in order to measure pipeline quality, review traceability, troubleshoot failures, and drive failure ownership.
 In addition, it provides many advanced reporting capabilities explored in the following sections.

 ::: moniker range=">= azure-devops-2019"